Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Leaks, blockage at a site where tissue is sewn or stapled together (anastomosis), or bleeding, requiring further procedures or even another major operation to repair
+Leaks, blockage at a site where tissue is sewn or stapled together (anastomosis), or bleeding.
+This will need more procedures or even another major operation to repair.

-Breathing problems, such as pneumonia, which may require ventilation
+Breathing problems, such as pneumonia, which may need ventilation

 Blood clot(s) in the legs that may travel to the lungs or heart

-Injury to the spleen, sometimes requiring removal of the spleen
+Injury to the spleen, sometimes needing removal of the spleen

-Recurrent vomiting that requires a procedure to stop the problem
+Recurrent vomiting that needs a procedure to stop the problem

 Problems from anesthesia

-After surgery, your body may not absorb all the nutrients it needs, making malnutrition or vitamin and mineral deficiency more likely.
+After surgery, your body may not absorb all the nutrients it needs, making malnutrition, anemia, or vitamin and mineral deficiency more likely.
 Vitamin and mineral supplements are needed to prevent this.